IDMNYU/IdeationPrototypingFA19_McDermott/week13.md

 #### / PRESENT/
 * Midpoint research, sketches, mock-ups for the final project: [Future Utopia/Dystopia](future.md)
 * Be prepared to explain the framework of your utopia/dystopi
+* Edit and be prepared to show your video experiment from class (11/14)

 #### / Assignments for Next Week/
 * Continue work on final project, due: 12/12